siakaramalegos/almanac.httparchive.org/src/content/en/2021/performance.md

   )
 }}

-The top 1,000 sites significantly outperformed the rest in the Core Web Vitals.
+The top 1,000 websites significantly outperformed the rest in the Core Web Vitals.
 An interesting trough of poorer performance occurs in the middle of the chart which is due to CLS.
 FID was flat across all buckets, and all other metrics correlated with higher performance for higher ranking.

 Correlation is not causation.
 Yet countless companies have shown performance improvements leading to bottom-line business impacts ([WPO stats](https://wpostats.com/)).
 You don't want performance to be the reason you can't achieve higher traffic and increased engagement.

 ## Analysis by Metric

-In this section, we will dive down into each metric.
-For those who are less familiar, we include links to articles that explain them in depth.
+This section dives into each metric.
+For those who are less familiar, links to relevant articles that explain them in depth are included.

 ### Time-to-First-Byte (TTFB)